Permify/permify/docs/versioned_docs/version-0.4.x/getting-started/enforcement.md

 ## Performance & Latency

 Permify designed to answer these authorization questions efficiently and with minimal complexity while providing low latency with:

 - Using its parallel graph engine.
 - Storing the relationships between resources beforehand in Permify data store: [writeDB], rather than providing these relationships at “check” time.
 - Implementing permission caching to not recompute repeated permission checks, and in memory cache to store authorization schema.
 - Using [Snap Tokens](../../reference/snap-tokens) to achieve consistency and high performance in cache.

 Permify implements several cache mechanisms in order to achieve low latency in scaled distributed systems.
-See more on the section [Cache Mechanisms](../reference/cache.md)
+See more in the section [Cache Mechanisms](../reference/cache.md)

 [writeDB]: ../getting-started/sync-data.md

 ## Request Rate Limits

 Default rate limit is set to 100 requests per second.
 However, users can adjust this based on their specific needs following our documentation.

 - doc: https://docs.permify.co/docs/reference/configuration
 - algorithm: https://en.wikipedia.org/wiki/Token_bucket